Week 3 index:

 Last week we looked at how to describe and analyze one variable.
-How about two variables?
+How about two variables that might be related in some way (known as bivariate analysis)?
 The first step to investigating what the relationship might be between two paired variables is to create a scatter plot, a simple plot of x versus y for the paired variables.
 What makes an x and y value paired?
 They could be data collected at the same time and place, or they could be taken from the same specimen, or they could be the previous versus subsequent values in one population.
-Something unites them, and then questions arise - is one dependent on the other, is there some type of mathematical relationship that can be established between the two.
-One can assess the scatter plot qualitatively, and that helps with subsequent more quantitative analysis.
-Is there a well defined relationship where the plotted points seem to fall along a line or a curve, or is there a poorly defined or absent relationship that looks like a shotgun blast.
+Something unites them, and then questions arise.
+Is one dependent on the other?
+Is there some type of mathematical relationship that can be established between the two?
+What is the strength of that relationship?
+Initially, one can assess the scatter plot qualitatively, and that helps with subsequent more quantitative analysis.
+Is there a well defined relationship where the plotted points seem to fall along a line or a curve, or is there a poorly defined or absent relationship that looks like a shotgun blast?
 Are there clusters?
 If there is a good linear pattern, is there a negative or positive slope?
 Is there a fractal pattern (more on that latter)?
 There are good examples of different types of scatter plot patterns in your reading.

 Above is an example of a simple scatter plot for measurements taken in the San Fransisco Bay from two cruises on August 20 (red) versus February 23rd (blue) in 2010 and from 1-3 m water depth.
 What can you conclude from this simple scatter plot?
 A good starting place is to consider what determines the dissolved oxygen content of surface waters.
 This graph was constructed at the USGS site: http://sfbay.wr.usgs.gov/cgi-bin/sfbay/dispsys/plotdata4.pl (an interesting array of scatter plots can be constructed giving insight into water quality in the Bay).